404NoMore404/PowerShellScripts/Packaging/README.md

 **What the diff means:**

 The script builds the set of files and registry keys that were installed but not in the uninstaller's remove list.
 For each of those items it then checks whether the item is actually on disk right now.
-This distinction matters because some items disappear on their own — temp files, cached content, things the app cleans up during uninstall — and those should not count against the verdict.

 - **Still on disk (PROBLEM)** — The item was installed, the uninstaller did not remove it, and it is physically present right now.
 This is a genuine leftover.
 Add these paths to `$LeftoverFolders` and `$LeftoverRegKeys` in your uninstall script.
 - **Already gone (OK)** — The item was installed and is not in the uninstaller's remove list, but it is no longer on disk.
 This is normal and does not count against the verdict.